-3.4.1 City of Oshawa departments are responsible for implementing emergency response actions directed by the Municipal Emergency Operations Centre (M.E.O.C.) when activated.
+3.4.1 City of Oshawa departments are responsible for the implementation of emergency measures to protect the population, property, and environment within the City.
+Departments are responsible for implementing emergency response actions directed by the Municipal Emergency Operations Centre (M.E.O.C.) when activated.
 Departments are responsible for the implementation of measures (sheltering and evacuation) to protect their personnel.
 They are also responsible for identifying essential vehicles and equipment and for the development of procedures for their timely removal from danger areas, if required.
 All departments will have emergency plans and procedures, which are compatible with this Plan (see Appendix L - restricted).
 The